See all Dubai tours

 Sarah is an experienced copywriter specialising in travel, finance, and IT.
 Born and raised in Sri Lanka and India, and with stints living in the UAE and Oman, her love of South Asia and Arabia has seen her add travel writing to her record of copywriting for cross-sector global brands.
 Sarah has a BA Hons in History from Reading University and lives in East Sussex with her partner.
 When not working, she enjoys scuba diving, wild swimming, and woodland walks with her rescue Jack Russell, Charlie.

 Although famous for its skyscrapers, Dubai has another claim to fame: gold.
-The UAE emirate has not only known as the “City of Gold,” it’s also the only place on the planet with a dedicated Gold Souk.
+The UAE emirate is not only known as the “City of Gold,” it’s also the only place on the planet with a dedicated Gold Souk.

 Wherever you go in Dubai, gold glints, gleams, and glimmers at you.
 From the supersized jewelry chains of the city’s malls to the gold-stacked cubbyholes of the Gold Souk in the old enclave of Deira, the shiny yellow precious stuff is a constant lure.